 Income was $499,800, and expenses were $498,500.
 Fees from patients and Medicaid totaled $201,520.
 The Harvest Foundation, our financial partner, provided $201,000, leaving $140,000 to be raised from the community.

-- The Clinic is grateful for its partnership with the Virginia Dental Association and Patrick Henry Community College which enables students to become community dental health coordinators, a new level of dental health providers.
-Students can earn a CDHC certificate and are trained to work in clinics, schools, public health settings, and private practices to help people learn more about dental care and prevention of oral disease.
+This year, the Piedmont Virginia Dental Health Foundation worked closely with Patrick Henry Community College to establish a Community Dental Health Coordinator Program.
+Students earn a CDHC certificate and are trained to work in clinics, schools, public health settings and private practices to help people learn more about dental care and prevention of oral health disease.